CrustyAuklet/xmega-cpp17/bsp/README.md

 It is also the lowest layer that should generate any code, or use resources.
 The board layer API will be used by any operating system, upper level framework, or application code to access board resources.

+# Board Support Layer API

+The specific implementation of the four parts of this layer creates the *BSP API* that any OS, Framework, or application will rely on.
+The design decisions and implementation of this layer should be documented for use by higher layers.

 ## The board support layer consists of 4 parts:

 - **Hardware Abstraction Layer** : The HAL layer as a subproject for the appropriate device used on this board.